Ground loop (aviation): Looping phenomenon

-In powered aeroplanes, the ground loop phenomenon is predominantly associated with aircraft that have conventional landing gear, due to the centre of gravity being positioned behind the main wheels.
+In powered airplanes, the ground loop phenomenon is predominantly associated with aircraft that have conventional landing gear, due to the centre of gravity being positioned behind the main wheels.
 It may also occur with tricycle landing gear if excessive load is applied to the nosewheel, a condition known as wheel-barrowing.

 If the aircraft heading is different from the aircraft's direction of motion, a sideways force is exerted on the wheels.
 If this force is in front of the centre of gravity, the resulting moment rotates the aircraft's heading even further from its direction of motion.
 This increases the force and the process reinforces itself.
 To avoid a ground loop, the pilot must respond to any turning tendency quickly, while sufficient control authority is available to counteract it.
 Once the aircraft rotates beyond this point, there is nothing the pilot can do to stop it from rotating further.